Why Most People Never Leave Their Comfort Zone

 - Your comfort zone shrinks

-What once felt manageable can slowly begin to feel overwhelming, not because the tasks changed, but because avoidance has narrowed what feels “safe” to do.
+What once felt manageable can slowly start to feel overwhelming, not because the tasks changed, but because avoidance has narrowed what feels “safe” to do.

 On the other hand, when you take small, consistent actions that involve discomfort: